hotwire-django/turbo-django/doc/source/tutorial/part_3.rst

 Part 3 - Your First Turbo Frame
 ===============================

-Listen to Websockets
+Listen to Turbo Streams
 =========================

 It's time to start creating a dynamic, interactive application.
-Start by getting Django to listen to websockets by modying ``asgi.py`` to the following:
+Start by getting Django to listen to websockets by modifying ``asgi.py`` to the following:

 .. code-block:: python
     :caption: turbodjango/asgi.py